-As of February 22, 2016, we had 17 full-time employees and one part-time employees.
-Of the full-time employees, ten were primarily engaged in research and development activities and five have an M.D. or Ph.D. degree.
+As of February 10, 2016, we had 17 full-time employees and one part-time employee.
+Of the full-time employees, eight were primarily engaged in research and development activities and four have an M.D. or Ph.D. degree.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We consider our relationship with our employees to be good.